paboyle/Grid/documentation/manual.rst

    template<int Level,class vtype>
    void pokeIndex (vtype &pokeme,arg,int i,int j)

+.. todo:: CD: The are the choices for "vtype"?

+.. todo:: CD: The example below does not use the template pair shown
+	  above.
+It is good, but perhaps, also show the pair form of the same example if there is one.

 **Example**::

     for (int mu = 0; mu < Nd; mu++) {